Neural-Systems-at-UIO/WebAlign/Docs/align.rst

 .. note::
   The "restore" button allows you to go back to the saved position if necessary

-6. Save your results in the descriptor file (json) by pressing "Save to bucket".
+6. Save your results in the descriptor file (.waln) by pressing "Save to bucket".

-7. When the registration is finished, you can export your descriptor files ( .flat files used for analysis in the QUINT workflow) by pressing "export overlays".
+7. When the registration is finished, you can export your descriptor files ( .seg files used for analysis in the QUINT workflow) by pressing "export overlays".
+All results are zipped and stored in the bucket.
+The result file name will be the same as the one chosen to create the registration.

 **Short keys**
 ----------------